Gnocchi Bolognese

-Courtesy of the Barnsley Resort, enhance a traditional bolognese by adding fall-inspired ingredients like sweet potato gnocchi.
+Courtesy of the Barnsley Resort, enhance a traditional bolognese by adding fall-inspired ingredients.
 Many will favor this one pot dish because of its fairly simple to make.
 From start to finish, cook all ingredients in the heavy-based Dutch oven.
 Also its simply delicious.

 A typical bolognese starts with a mirepoix, a medley of onions, celery, and carrots, and ends with a lot of patience while it slowly cooks.
 To make it, you would need some time to layer the ingredients to build savoring flavors.
 Then the magic happens, in the low and simmering heat for three hours, where the meat will cook until tender.
 For the final touch, throw in the sweet potato gnocchi for approximately three minutes, and wah-la!